dengking/programming-language/docs/Theory/Programming-paradigm/Object-oriented-programming/Design-pattern/Behavioral-pattern/Visitor-pattern/index.md

 #### Double dispatch

+However, the **Visitor pattern** addresses this problem.
+It uses a technique called [Double Dispatch](https://refactoring.guru/design-patterns/visitor-double-dispatch), which helps to execute the proper method on an object without cumbersome conditionals.

 Instead of letting the client **select** a proper version of the method to call, how about we **delegate** this choice to **objects** we’re passing to the **visitor** as an argument?
 Since the **objects** know their own classes, they’ll be able to pick a proper method on the **visitor** less awkwardly.
 They “**accept**” a visitor and tell it what **visiting method** should be executed.

 > NOTE: 这段总结的非常好